debezium/debezium-examples/tutorial/README.md

 ```

 ### Using MySQL and Apicurio Registry

-[Apicurio Registry](https://github.com/Apicurio/apicurio-registry) is an API/schema registry that could be used to store schemas of Kafka messages.
+[Apicurio Registry](https://github.com/Apicurio/apicurio-registry) is an open-source API and schema registry that amongst other things can be used to store schemas of Kafka records.
-The registry itself is an open source project that brings further additional features
+It provides

-- The registry provides its own native API and an API compatible with Confluent's Schema Registry.
-This allows using of already existing tools like Confluent's Avro converter for easier migration.
+* its own native Avro converter and Protobuf serializer
-- The registry provides its own native Avro converter and Protobuf serializer.
+* a JSON converter that exports its schema into the registry
-- The registry provides a JSON converter that exports its schema into the registry.
+* a compatibility layer with other schema registries such as IBM's or Confluent's; it can be used with the Confluent Avro converter.

 #### JSON format

 Configuring JSON converter with externalized schema at the Debezium Connector involves specifying the converter and schema registry as a part of the connectors configuration.
 To do this, follow the same steps above for MySQL but instead using the _docker-compose-mysql-apicurio.yaml_ and _register-mysql-apicurio-converter-json.json_ configuration files.
 The Compose file configures the Connect service to use the default (de-)serializers for the Connect instance and starts one additional service, the Apicurio Registry.